liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/03-designing-uniform-content/03-designing-web-content-with-templates/04-template-taglibs.markdown

 FreeMarker template; they're already provided for you automatically.
 You can access these taglibs by indicating the TLD's file name with underscores.

-When you're using @product@'s template editor, you can find variables on the left side of the template editor.
+When you're using @sharepoint@'s template editor, you can find variables on the left side of the template editor.
 To place one of the variables onto the template editor,